Cloud Infrastructure Types, Requirements and Benefits

 Advantages of Using Cloud Infrastructure

-The arguments in favor of using the cloud is only getting stronger as the technology continues to improve.
+The arguments in favor of using the cloud are only getting stronger as the technology continues to improve.
 So, there are some obvious key benefits to migrating to a cloud infrastructure that helps companies streamline business processes.

 Cost: First and foremost, the cloud removes or greatly reduces the operating expense of a company setting up and managing its own data center.
 Taking on this process begins to add up with all the various hardware, software, servers, energy bills, IT experts, and the updates that come along with this multi-faceted set-up.
-With a cloud infrastructure, a company simply pays for it all to be managed while paying only for as-needed services.
+With cloud infrastructure, a company simply pays for it all to be managed while paying only for as-needed services.

 Agility and flexibility: Most cloud service infrastructures are offered as self-managed, where service changes can be made within minutes.
 This improves the uptime and efficiency of business systems while allowing off-site coworkers and partners to access shared data on mobile devices whenever and wherever.
 And with a cloud infrastructure managing processes, a company becomes more business-focused than IT-focused.

-Security: There’s a common misconception that cloud services are generally unsecure and that data can easily be compromised.
+Security: There’s a common misconception that cloud services are generally not secure and that data can easily be compromised.
 There is some truth in that, however, the risks are often blown out of proportion at least in terms of enterprise-level cloud infrastructure and services.
 Cloud infrastructure technologies and providers are always improving protection against hackers, viruses, and other data breaches with stronger firewalls, advanced encryption keys, and a hybrid approach that stores sensitive data in a private cloud and other data, even apps, in a public cloud.

 Disadvantages of Using Cloud Infrastructure